JordanMarr/jordanmarr.github.io/fsharp/safe-stack-ssdt-starter/index.md

 ## Create a TodoRepository Using the new SSDT provider in SQLProvider

 ### Installing SQLProvider from NuGet
-Next we will install SQLProvider and System.Data.SqlClient to the Server project:
+Switching back to VSCode, we will install SQLProvider and System.Data.SqlClient to the Server project:
 - Open a new terminal
 - From the "SafeTodo" root folder: `dotnet paket add SQLProvider -p Server`
 - From the "SafeTodo" root folder: `dotnet paket add System.Data.SqlClient -p Server`

 ### Initialize Type Provider
-Next we will wire up our type provider to generate database types based on the compiled .dacpac file.
+Next, we will wire up our type provider to generate database types based on the compiled .dacpac file.

 1) In the Server project, create a new file, `Database.fs`. (this should be above `Server.fs`).